vishalxl/nostr_console/README.md

   OPTIONS

+      -k, --prikey  <private key>   The nsec or hex private key of user you want to 'log in' as.
-      -p, --pubkey  <public key>    The hex public key of user whose events and feed are shown.
-Default is a hard-coded public key derived from a well known private key.
-When given, posts/replies can't be sent.
+      -p, --pubkey  <public key>    The npub or hex public key of user whose events and feed are shown.
+When given, posts/replies can't be sent because for that a private key is needed.
-      -k, --prikey  <private key>   The hex private key of user whose events and feed are shown.
-Also used to sign events sent.
-Default is same-as-above hard-coded well known private key.
-      -r, --relay   <relay urls>    The comma separated relay urls that are used as main relays.
+      -r, --relay   <relay urls>    The comma separated relay urls that are used as relays.
 If given, these are used rather than the default relays.
+      -f, --file    <filename>      Read from given file, if it is present, and at the end of the program execution, write to it all the events (including the ones read, and any new received).
+Even if not given, the default is to read from and write to all_nostr_events.txt .
+Can be turned off by the --disable-file flag
       -d, --days    <N as num>      The latest number of days for which events are shown.
 Default is 1.
-      -q, --request <REQ string>    This request is sent verbatim to the default relay.
-It can be used to receive all events from a relay.
+      --request <REQ string>        This request is sent verbatim to the default relay.
+It can be used to recieve all events from a relay.
 If not provided, then events for default or given user are shown.
-      -f, --file    <filename>      Read from given file, if it is present, and at the end of the program execution, write to it all the events (including the ones read, and any new received).
-      -s, --disable-file            When turned on, even the default file is not read from.
+      -s, --disable-file            When turned on, even the default filename is not read from.
       -t, --translate               Translate some of the recent posts using Google translate site ( and not api).
 Google is accessed for any translation request only if this flag is present, and not otherwise.
-      -l, --lnqr                    If set any LN invoices starting with LNBC will be printed as a QR code.
+      -l, --lnqr                    Flag, if set any LN invoices starting with LNBC will be printed as a QR code.
 Will set width to 140, which can be reset if needed with the --width argument.
 Wider space is needed for some qr codes.
-      -g, --location                The given value is added as a 'location' tag with every kind 1 post made.
-Shortcut g for geographic location.
+      -g, --location <location>     The given value is added as a 'location' tag with every kind 1 post made. g in shortcut standing for geographic location.
       -h, --help                    Print help/usage message and exit.
       -v, --version                 Print version and exit.

   UI Options
       -a, --align  <left>           When "left" is given as option to this argument, then the text is aligned to left.
 By default the posts or text is aligned to the center of the terminal.
       -w, --width  <width as num>   This specifies how wide you want the text to be, in number of columns.
-Default is 100.
+Default is 96.
-                                    Can't be less than 60.
+                                    Cant be less than 60.
       -m, --maxdepth <depth as num> The maximum depth to which the threads can be displayed.
 Minimum is 2 and maximum allowed is 12.
       -c, --color  <color>          Color option can be green, cyan, white, black, red and blue.

   Advanced
       -y, --difficulty <number>     The difficulty number in bits, only for kind 1 messages.
-The next larger number divisible by 4 is taken as difficulty.
+Tne next larger number divisible by 4 is taken as difficulty.
 Can't be more than 32 bits, because otherwise it typically takes too much time.
 Minimum and default is 0, which means no difficulty.
       -e, --overwrite               Will over write the file with all the events that were read from file, and all newly received.
 Is useful when the file has to be cleared of old unused events.
 A backup should be made just in case of original file before invoking.

 ```